 Travel Insurance for South Korea - What Australians Need to Know

-All major Australian travel insurance providers offer cover for South Korea.
-See our full Australian travel insurance comparison for provider details.
+All four providers listed below cover South Korea.
+See our full Australian travel insurance comparison for more details.

 Key Travel Facts for Australians

 • Visa requirements: Australian citizens can enter South Korea visa-free for up to 90 days for tourism.
-K-ETA (Korea Electronic Travel Authorization) may be required - check current requirements before travel
+An electronic travel authorisation (K-ETA) may be required - check current requirements before departure.

-• Flight time: Auckland to Seoul (Incheon) is approximately 12 hours direct.
-Korean Air and other carriers offer direct services
+• Flight time: Sydney to Seoul (Incheon) is approximately 10 hours direct.
+Qantas, Korean Air, and Asiana Airlines all operate direct services from Sydney.
+Melbourne departures take a similar duration.

 Travel Risks in South Korea for Australian Travellers